TDSVirtru/tdf-docs/source/index.html.md

             },
             "segmentHashAlg": {
               "type": "string",
-              "description": "The hasing algorithm used to generate the hashes for each segment."
+              "description": "The hashing algorithm used to generate the hashes for each segment."
             },
             "segments": {
               "type": "array",